 The Company was incorporated with limited liability under the laws of the British Virgin Islands ("BVI").
-The Company's shares were admitted to the AIM Market of the London Stock Exchange on 19 October 2009 and on the Quotation Board of the Open Market of the Frankfurt Stock Exchange on 6 December 2012.
+The Company's shares were admitted to the AIM Market of the London Stock Exchange on 19 October 2009.
 The company, along with its subsidiaries, act as an investment group.
-Since the year end, the legacy assets have been transferred to an independent third party company and the investments in Heirloom funds have been repaid.
+During the year, the Asian legacy assets have been transferred to an independent third party company and the investments in Heirloom funds have been divested.
+The Group is currently operating as a cash shell and seeking reverse takeover transaction.